When all else fails

 The Cryovault and Veterinary Unit

-The Cryovault team consists of Dr Imke Lüders, a specialist veterinarian from Germany, Dr Ilse Luther-Binoir, an expert in wildlife assisted reproduction from South Africa and Dr Janine Meuffels, a veterinarian from South Africa.
+The Cryovault team consists of Dr Imke Lüders, a specialist veterinarian from Germany and Dr Janine Meuffels, a veterinarian from South Africa.
 The team members all have long-standing backgrounds in animal reproduction and wildlife medicine.
 They are, at present, the most experienced team in Africa at executing large-scale gamete conservation projects.
 Together, they have successfully collaborated in collecting semen from elephants, giraffes, and rhinos, from both live (intra-vitam) and deceased (post mortem) animals in wild and captive situations.

 As with any other Rhino Force projects, the Cyrovault is not a commercial operation.
 Instead, it provides specialist veterinary wildlife reproduction and biotechnology support services to other scientists, veterinarians and their clients.
 The laboratories are equipped with the resources necessary to evaluate gametes’ viability and store tissues, gametes, and DNA indefinitely through cryo-preservation.